quinn-dev-public/lora-flux-demo/README.md

 ```bash
 python 01-train.py
 ```
+I added 01-train.py but did not use it.

 You'll need ~20 photos of a person.
 Crop out any other people.
 The web ui will give you other caveats about hair / age.
 See the example input photos I used (input/), generally photos from a 10-year time period, i wasn't too careful with this.
 - Runs on an **H100 GPU** ($0.001525/sec).
 - Training on the **20 images** in this repo with the default parameters took **11m 22s ($1.04)**.